Effective as of: 01.09.2016

 The AUA practices holistic admissions and seeks to admit students who have demonstrated scholastic achievement, potential and motivation to accomplish goals that are commensurate with the University's mission.
 As admission to AUA is competitive, the Graduate Admissions Committee (GAC) considers both academic and personal information including academic history, professional experience, graduate admissions test scores, the statement of purpose, recommendation letters, and the interview, if applicable.

-To be eligible for admission to AUA, applicants must meet the Graduate Admissions General Admissions requirements as well as the Program-Specific Admissions requirements.
+To be eligible for admission to AUA, applicants must meet the Graduate Admissions General Admissions requirements as well as the Program-Specific Admissions requirements (see below).
 Meeting the general and program-specific admission requirements, however, does not in itself guarantee admission to AUA’s graduate programs.
 Factors such as program capacity and the competitiveness of an individual’s application within the applicant pool are taken into consideration.

 Decisions made by the Graduate Admissions Committee cannot be appealed.